socrata/dev.socrata.com/docs/datatypes/fixed_timestamp.md

 sidebar: documentation
 custom_js:
 - /js/function_listing.js
-title: Floating Timestamp Datatype
+title: Fixed Timestamp Datatype
 audience: documentation
 type: datatype
 versions:
 - 2.0
 - 2.1
-datatype: floating_timestamp
+datatype: fixed_timestamp
 definition:
   type: string
   format: date-time
 ---

-Floating timestamps represent an instant in time with millisecond precision, with no timezone value, encoded as [ISO8601 Times](https://en.wikipedia.org/wiki/ISO_8601#Times) with no timezone offset.
+Fixed timestamps represent an exact point on the time-line, limited to millisecond precision, encoded as [ISO8601 Times](https://en.wikipedia.org/wiki/ISO_8601#Times), with a timezone offset.
+The timezone offset returned will always be expressed in UTC (Coordinated Universal Time), with a special UTC designator ("Z").
 When writing data, accuracy to only the second is required, but the service will always return precision to the millisecond.
 For example:

 {% highlight javascript %}
 [ {
-  "date_time_column": "2014-10-13T00:00:00.000"
+  "date_time_column": "2014-10-13T00:00:00.000Z"
 } ]
 {% endhighlight %}

-Datasets will either specify what timezone they should be interpreted in, or you can usually assume they're in the timezone of the publisher.
-For example, a dataset published by the [City of Chicago](https://data.cityofchicago.org) will be published in Central Standard Time.
-While functionally a `floating_timestamp` is distinct from a `text` datatype, it may be helpful to think of the *value* of a `floating_timestamp` as simply a `text` string, with no inherent timezone information.

-The following operators can be used to compare and manipulate `floating_timestamp` fields:
+The following operators can be used to compare and manipulate `fixed_timestamp` fields:

 | Operator     | Description                                                                       |
 | ---           | ---                                                                               |